 After Timeout Plays examples

-After timeout plays, also known as ATOs, are special half court sets that are designed by the coaching staff during a timeout featuring various offensive actions such as basketball screens or basketball cuts with the main purpose of creating scoring opportunities near the basket or near the perimeter.
+After timeout plays, also known as ATOs, are special half-court sets designed by the coaching staff during a timeout featuring various offensive actions such as screens or cuts with the main purpose of creating scoring opportunities near the basket or perimeter.

-From that point, after the timeout (as the name implies), the offensive team will then execute the specially designed plays, usually, for the team’s best players as the primary scoring options or for players with specific skills, such as three-point shooters, as the secondary scoring options.
+After the timeout, the offensive team executes these specially designed plays, usually for the team’s best players as primary scoring options or for players with specific skills, such as three-point shooters, as secondary scoring options.

 After Timeout Plays - Example 1